Skip to main content

 Not extending the session duration

 By default, the Joomla session duration is set to 15 minutes.
-When you write large article, like this one, then you spend more than 15 minutes on it.
-The result is that you save the article and you lose all the changes because your session has expired.
+When you write large article, like this one, you spend more than 15 minutes on it.
+As a result, you save the article and lose all changes because your session has expired.
 Set the session duration in the general settings, or write your article in notepad and then copy it into a Joomla article.

-If you're not focusing on SEO, you're making a big mistake.
+If you are not focusing on SEO, you are making a big mistake.
 If you want your website to start generating something, the first thing you need is for it to be found by the search engines.
 With the help of SEO, you will get organic traffic to your website and get more sales or revenue.
-Delve into SEO developments or take a look at my SEO Dashboard.
+Immerse yourself in SEO developments or take a look at my SEO Dashboard.

 Not using a professional design